-Holy Cross Hospital was purpose built to provide highly specialised and individualised neuro-rehabilitation and care.
+Holy Cross Hospital provides highly specialised and individualised neuro-rehabilitation and care.
 The Hospital is set in a tranquil location and is superbly equipped.
 It offers:

 Forty single bedrooms